A Guide to detox & withdrawal

 Detox is only the first step in treatment.
 To prevent relapse and to determine the underlying cause for addiction, therapy and positive coping strategies must be introduced.
 Individuals who have successfully overcome addiction can manage a journey of sobriety with outpatient therapies, support groups, and learning how to control both physical and psychological symptoms.

 Counselling and support therapy are the foundation for recovery.
 Therapy as an addiction treatment is an important part of relapse prevention.
 Therapy provides stress management tactics and methods to cope with life’s challenges.
 Your therapist helps you identify environmental and social triggers that could increase risk of relapse.
 Counselling also introduces individual support to help you manage cravings.

-Therapy from an inpatient and outpatient rehab facility is widely available; however, more individuals are benefiting from therapy in a residential setting.
+Therapy from an inpatient and outpatient rehab programme is widely available; however, more individuals are benefiting from therapy in a residential setting.
 The process of private rehab offers an integrated treatment and a detox programme.
 Outpatient services, especially those offered free by the NHS and notable charities, continue to help many struggling with addiction.
 However, free outpatient services have their limitations due to referral lengths and limitations in treatment options.

 Professional therapy led by a trained and an experienced therapist can be delivered in a private residential environment, or as an outpatient service.
 It creates a safe and comfortable atmosphere and makes it easier to apply learned principles in a real-world or everyday setting.
 The modern programme is designed to assist individuals in overcoming the grip of alcohol and drug addiction with a highly individualized approach.

 Private residential rehab focuses on changing behaviours, investigating trauma, and building new relationships in support of sobriety.
 Private therapy is easily accessible and tailored to meet unique patient needs, which has contributed to its success across addiction treatment plans.